devptyagi/Netflix/README.md

 # Netflix Clone - ReactJS + Redux + Firebase.

 Used Firebase for authentication and Redux for global state management.
+Check out the project: https://netflix-clone-devtyagi.web.app/

 ## Preview